astropy/saba/docs/examples_complex.rst

     double_gaussian = (Gaussian1D(amplitude=10, mean=-1.5, stddev=0.5) +
                        Gaussian1D(amplitude=3, mean=0.9, stddev=0.5))

-Now we have the compound model lets add tie `amplitude_1` (the amplitude of the right hand side `~astropy.modeling.functional_models.Gaussian1D`) to `1.2*amplitude_0` and while we're at it let generate some data.
+Now we have the compound model lets add tie `amplitude_1` (the amplitude of the right hand side `~astropy.modeling.functional_models.Gaussian1D`) to `1.2*amplitude_0` and while we're at it let us generate some data, too.
-To do this we must first define the `tiedfunc`
+To do this we must first define the `tiedfunc`:

 .. code-block:: ipython